TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ## Bots

 Every $name user can be turned into a bot by adding one or more principal ids in the account settings.
-Bots are marked with the 🤖 emoji on their profiles.
 Those principal ids (canisters or self-authenticating) can then call $name's `add_post` method specified in Candid format as follows:

     "add_post": (text, vec record { text; blob}, opt nat64, opt text) -> (variant { Ok: nat64; Err: text });